-Lenore Friedlaender, Assistant to the President of 32BJ works to build strong and meaningful alliances with community, labor, environmental and advocacy partners locally, regionally and internationally.
-She is also head of representation for Long Island, where 2,000 32BJ members live or work.
+Lenore Friedlaender, Assistant to the President of 32BJ leads the member representation work for Hudson Valley and Long Island.
 Lenore was the second woman elected as a Vice President of 32BJ since it was founded in the 1930s, and she is the first woman elected as Assistant to the President.

-Lenore works closely with Build Up NYC, a historic collaboration between 32BJ, and the New York City Building Trades, which began as a project to bring good jobs to Long Island City, and as dedicated to organizing buildings “from shovel to broom.”
+Lenore also works closely with Build Up NYC, a collaboration between 32BJ, and the New York City Building Trades, which began as a project to promote good jobs and responsible development, and as dedicated to organizing buildings “from shovel to broom.”

 After coming to 32BJ in 1999, Lenore served as Director of Organizing for five years, spent two years helping to lead representation work in New York City.
-In the course of her work at the union, she has developed training curricula for stewards, member organizers and union staff.
+She has developed training curricula for stewards, member organizers and union staff.
 Lenore also established 32BJ’s member and youth brigades as ways to engage members and college-age young people in the union’s work.

 As part of solidarity work with global labor federations, she has worked with unions in the United Kingdom and El Salvador to develop and train member organizers, and with unions in other countries that share the same employers as union members in the US.
 And she has led the union’s global environmental partnerships to mobilize around climate justice, including forming part of the steering committee for the People’s Climate marches in September 2014 and April 2017.